cloudtoid/gateway-core/README.md

 > Avoid enabling `UseCookies` unless you are confident that this is the behavior that your application needs.

-## Add, change, or remove headers
+## Add, update, or remove headers

 In addition to the controls offered through explicit configuration options, GatewayCore makes it easy to add, change, or remove headers on both outbound requests to downstream systems, as well as responses to clients.

-### Adding a header
+### Adding headers

-Headers can be added to requests to proxied servers, as well as responses to clients.
-In the example below GatewayCore sets the `x-new-request-header` header with a value `new-value`, is added to the request.
-A similar header is also added to the response, but this time it has two values: `value-1` and `value-2`:
+GatewayCore can add additional headers to requests sent to proxied servers, as well as responses forwarded to clients.
+In the example below, GatewayCore adds the `x-new-request-header` header with value `new-value` to proxied requests.
+A similar header is also added to responses with two values: `value-1` and `value-2`:

 ```json
 {